Codemos-Inc/Codemos-Modern/README.md

 <h2 id="rdme-about">📖 About</h1>

-We at Codemos, are delighted to bring our most beloved theme family to [Visual Studio Code](https://code.visualstudio.com/).
+We at Codemos, are delighted to bring **Codemos Modern** to [Visual Studio Code](https://code.visualstudio.com/).
 Just as VS Code redefined code editing, we're going to redefine how it should look.

-Codemos Modern is a member of the Codemos theme family.
-It is built from the ground up to be the best modern theme for VS Code.
-It gets its core principles from the Codemos design language and our [Modern theme principles](#modern-theme-principles).
+Modern released as an **innovative, modern theme suite for VS Code** but with the release of **V2**, it became **modular system that is highly customizable**.
+It also **became an hub** for the both first and third party themes to allow you to mix and match your favorite ones.
+Bundled themes designed with our [Modern theme principles](#modern-theme-principles) in mind.

 <br/>

-> _Codemos Modern is designed to be the **only modern theme you would ever need** for your code editors._
+> _Codemos Modern is designed to be the **only extension you would ever need** to configure VS Code's look._

 <br/>

 ### **Modern theme principles**

-We built Codemos Modern with these fundamental principles:
+We built bundled themes with these fundamental principles:

 - **Finest Quality:** As all of our themes, our modern theme should be of the highest quality.
 It should be well thought out and well designed.
 It should be a pleasure to use.
 - **Unopinionated Design:** Our modern theme should stay neutral and not force a specific design language on the user.
 User should be able to make it their own.
 - **Minimal:** Our modern theme should use the bare essentials to create a simple and uncluttered UI.
 It should not be distracting.
 - **Consistent:** Our modern theme should provide a consistent experience across all of the UI.
-It should be consistent with the other Codemos variants.
+It should be consistent with Modern's other variants and designs.
 - **Accessible:** Our modern theme should be accessible to everyone.
 It should be easy to read and easy to use.

 <br/>